 Calgary is famous for its Chinooks which are warming winds from the Pacific west that come over and then down the Rockies onto the Calgary plains.
 These Chinook winds can dramatically change temperatures in a very short period.
 The most climactic change recorded was in Pincher Creek just south of Calgary in 1962 when the temperature went from -19 to +22 C (-2 to + 72 F).
 (Forty-one degree Celsius in just one hour!)
 Many locals are adversely affected by Chinooks and get migraine headaches, aching muscles, etc. Incidentally, one of Calgary’s most famous landmarks is The Chinook Shopping Centre, home to 250 stores and services.

-Latest stats activity tells us Calgary stands at 198 neighborhoods and it is steadily growing outwards in all four directions.
-In total, 198 communities/neighborhoods and 41 industrial areas are the compositions forming Calgary.
+Latest stats activity tells us Calgary stands at 198 neighbourhoods and it is steadily growing outwards in all four directions.
+In total, 198 communities/neighbourhoods and 41 industrial areas are the compositions forming Calgary.

 Calgary, even at a glance, appears to be a very livable city as you get to know more facts and history about it.
 People prefer Calgary more than any other city in Alberta.
 See below for a list of interesting facts about Calgary life: